kwamemilanya/pizzeria/README.md

 ## Support and contact details
 Should you be unable to access my web application, have any recommendations or questions, feel free to email me; kamaulorna@gmail.com.

-## Known-bugs
-1. The total price reflected in the confirmation messages may not be a true reflection of the actual total

 ## To-do
 1. Track all messages sent in the feedback section